Dmytro-Ivanenko/rozkvitay-backend/readme.md

 Make sure to set up the following environment variables before running the
 server:

--PORT: The port on which the server will listen for incoming requests.
+- PORT: The port on which the server will listen for incoming requests.
 - PUBLIC_KEY: The public key for Liqpay integration.
 - PRIVATE_KEY: The private key for Liqpay integration.
 - SENDGRID_API_KEY: The API key for SendGrid to send emails.